-7. When a unit pricing error is identified
+5. When a unit pricing error is identified

-TEL will notify Fisher Funds immediately of any unit pricing error and provide a fund and investor impact analysis.
+Unit Pricing Providers will notify Fisher Funds immediately of any unit pricing error and provide a Fund and investor impact analysis.

-If allowable under the terms of the governing document, transactions may be suspended by either the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, or Head of Product, if to allow transactions to continue would materially adversely impact investors.
+If allowable under the terms of the governing document, and subject to any requirement for Trustee or Supervisor approval, transactions may be suspended by either the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, or relevant Head of Product, if to allow transactions to continue would materially adversely impact investors.
 Errors must be rectified as quickly as possible to limit any or further costs and disruption and once an impact analysis has been completed transaction processing must resume.

-8. Materiality - correction and compensation
+6. Materiality - correction and compensation